nds-osk/download-binding/docs/UsersGuide.md

 - supports SSL.

 (The following functions supported only in commercial version.)
 - limits number of downloading in parallel in the system.
+(This is implemented in the future.)
 - limits total save size per binder.
+(This is implemented in the future.)
 - manages files retention period per binder.
 - keeps the download information per session, when system rebooted.
 - limits download speed.
 - enables/disables HTTP redirect.
+(This is implemented in the future.)
 - decrypts a downloaded file.

 ## 2.3.
 Note